ArtisanMobile/devdocs/_posts/2014-07-18-hybrid-sdk-reference-guide.md

 * description: (String) Description for the added item.

 * category: (String) Product category for the item being added.

+* subCategory: (String) Product sub-category for the item being added.

+* subSubCategory: (String) Product sub-sub-category for the item being added.

 * quantity: (String) Number of items being added.
 String value should be convertible to an integer.